All about Chermayeff & Geismar

 Steff Geissbuhler

-Further resources on Chermayeff & Geismar
+More reading on Chermayeff & Geismar

-You know, I’m glad you listen that Mobil logo.
-I’ve never actually seen it out of color - and understandably so, considering how heavily it relies on that red - but I hate to hear that it has two different logos.
+You know, I’m glad you listed that Mobil logo.
+I’ve never actually seen it out of color – and understandably so, considering how heavily it relies on that red – but I hate to hear that it has two different logos.
 Is that a common thing?

-You’re very welcome.
+Robert, you’re very welcome.
 I enjoyed watching the video and thought a few of you would too.

 Very Nice Article David.